nix-community/nixvim/README.md

 nix flake init --template github:nix-community/nixvim
 ```

-Alternatively, if you want a minimal flake to allow building a custom neovim you
+Alternatively, if you want a minimal flake to allow building a custom Neovim you
 can use the following:

 <details>